-She was a bright student, and skipped Freshman year at college.
-As a student, she met a young man named Lewis Salter, who wanted to be an attorney, and was the son of Melville Salter, former Lt.
-Governer of Kansas for you Kansas history geeks.
+She was a bright student and skipped her Freshman year at college.
+As a student, she met a young man named Lewis Salter, who wanted to be an attorney and was the son of Melville Salter, former Lt.
+Governor of Kansas for you Kansas history geeks.
 They got married, as you might have guessed, and moved to a city in Kansas called Argonia.

 Susanna Salter gets involved in her community